 - Scored the appropriate sub-test scores on the English and Mathematics subtests of the ACT test: English (17 or above) and Mathematics(19 or above) Dual Enrollment students must have ACT scores on file with PRCC.

-Q: How does a student take Dual Enrollment classes?
+Q: How does a student enroll in Dual Enrollment classes?

 Q How does a high school apply for Dual Enrollment classes?

-A Complete the Request for Dual Enrollment and submit this form to the PRCC Office of General Education and Technology Services.
+A Complete the Request for High School Dual Enrollment Course(s) form and submit completed form by email at email@example.com.
 It is very important that you submit the information regarding the instructor for the course.
 If that individual has never taught for PRCC, then his or her transcript will have to be approved before the course is approved.

-- After the request has been approved, complete and submit the Articulation Agreement.
+- After the request has been approved, complete and submit the Memorandum of Agreement.

-Dual Enrollment classes taught at the high school are taught by an instructor who is employed by the local K-12 district.
+A: Dual Enrollment classes taught at the high school are taught by an instructor who is employed by the local K-12 district.
 This instructor must be qualified according to the SACSCOC requirements to which PRCC adheres.
-Before a Dual Enrollment course is approved, the instructor's credentials must be approved by the Vice President for General Education and Technology Services.
+Regular day classes, night classes, weekend classes, and online classes are taught by an instructor employed by the College.

 Q: What are the high school Dual Enrollment instructor's responsibilities?